-The U.S. Embassy in Bangkok is pleased to open the call for applications for the Fall 2018 YSEALI Academic Fellowship to candidates from Thailand interested in the themes of Civic Engagement, Environmental Issues and Natural Resource Management, and Social Entrepreneurship and Economic Development.
-Six Institutes will take place between late August and early November 2018.
-A total of 15 applicants from Thailand will be selected to participate in the Fall 2018 program.
+The U.S. Embassy in Bangkok is pleased to open the call for applications for the Fall 2019 YSEALI Academic Fellowship to candidates from Thailand interested in the themes of Civic Engagement, Environmental Issues and Natural Resource Management, and Entrepreneurship and Economic Development.
+There will be two Institutes on each theme with each Institute composed of up to 22 fellows.
+A total of six programs will take place starting from late August to late October, and will be hosted at six separate universities.
+A total of 15 applicants from Thailand will be selected to participate in the Fall 2019 program.

 - Application for Civic Engagement Theme: